kevinvzandvoort/covid19-shielding-microsimulation-digaale/README.md

 - `./create_scenarios.R`
   - Generates a list with all scenarios that will be ran by the model.
   - We used 5292 different scenarios in our analysis.
+- `./create_prevalence_by_age.R`
+    - Calculates the average prevalence by age across model runs for the unmitigated scenarios.
+    - Used in scenarios where prior immunity is assumed (through setPriorImmunity).
 - `./single_run.R`
   - Randomly generates a new population from the source data
   - Runs all scenarios for a single model iteration
 - `./scripts/functions.R`
   - Helper functions used by the model.
 Used in `single_run.R`.
 - `./scripts/read_data.R`
-  - Downloads Somaliland IDP demographic and contact data from [GitHub](https://github.com/kevinvzandvoort/espicc-somaliland-digaale-survey-2019)
+  - Downloads Somaliland IDP demographic and contact data from [GitHub](https://github.com/kevinvzandvoort/espicc-somaliland-digaale-survey-2019) [1]
   - Prepares non-intervention parameters and distributions used in the model
 - `./data`
   - Other datasets used in the model